The Car Connection Lexus LS 460 Overview

 Now in its 10th year, this generation is due for replacement soon.
 More expressive styling and more alternative powertrains are promised for the next LS; Lexus is expected to introduce the car at the 2017 North American International Auto Show in Detroit.

-Lexus LS History
+Lexus LS history

-In its second generation, which ran from the 1995 to the 2000 model year, Lexus upped power in the V-8 to 260 horsepower.
+In its second generation, which ran from the 1995 to the 2000 model year, Lexus upped power in the V-8 to 260 hp.
 It didn't look very different from the first LS 400, but the new car reportedly shared only about 10 percent of its components with the original car.
 More powerful than before, the LS 400 also was lighter and quicker than before, with an estimated 0-60 mph time of 7.5 seconds and a top speed again limited to 155 mph.
 New features included an in-dash CD changer; the base price had risen to more than $50,000.
-A limited Coach edition bowed in 1997, and a slight refresh was issued in 1998 with a 290-hp V-8 and a five-speed automatic.
+A limited Coach edition bowed in 1997, and a slight refresh was issued in 1998 with a 290-hp V-8 and a 5-speed automatic.
 In 2000, the LS received side airbags and stability control, before a new vehicle arrived in 2001.